bcgov/platform-developer-docs/src/docs/platform-automation/pruning.md

 A few settings are passed to the pruner job:

 * All revisions created in the last 48h are kept
 * All revisions in use by a running pod, or in a deployment are kept.
-See [the docs](https://docs.openshift.com/container-platform/4.13/applications/pruning-objects.html#pruning-images-conditions_pruning-objects) for a full list
+See [official OpenShift documentation on image prune conditions](https://docs.openshift.com/container-platform/4.13/applications/pruning-objects.html#pruning-images-conditions_pruning-objects) for a full list
 * Only the most recent revision is kept
 * All other revisions are pruned

 ### Image Registry Size warnings

-The platform will now be sending a weekly email to teams that are using too much space on the registry.
-The image registry is a shared service and overuse of it can lead to other teams being unable to push their builds, or to the platform team having to buy more storage space.
+The platform sends out a weekly email to teams utilizing an too much space on the shared image registry.
+This registry is a shared service, and if it's overused, it can result in other teams being unable to push their builds.
+Alternatively, it may need the platform team to purchase additional storage space.

-The emails will list all the image streams, their tags, and revisions.
-It will show the size used by each of these ensuring to not double-count layers that are reused.
-This should help provide info on where to focus efforts to reduce image registry usage.
+The emails include a list of all image streams along with their tags and revisions.
+The provided information will indicate the size used by each, ensuring that reused layers are not double-counted.
+This aims to guide teams on where to concentrate their efforts in reducing image registry usage.

 You can delete a whole image stream with `oc delete imagestream <is_name>` or just a tag with `oc tag -d <imagestream>:<tag>` .
 See [Managing Image Streams](https://docs.openshift.com/container-platform/4.13/openshift_images/image-streams-manage.html#images-imagestream-remove-tag_image-streams-managing) for more.